 Revise Subsection 412.07(b), first paragraph as shown:

 (b) Consolidating and Finishing Equipment.
-Concrete shall be spread, struck-off and finished by mechanical equipment, either from fixed forms or by slip form method, unless otherwise permitted.
+Concrete shall be spread, struck-off and finished by portable gas or diesel fuel or electric powered mechanical equipment, either from fixed forms or by slip form method.
+When portable screeds are used, they shall be at least 2 feet longer than the maximum width of the surface to be struck off and shall be sufficiently rigid to retain its shape.
+If fixed forms are used, the top face of the forms shall not vary from a true plane by more than 1/8" in 10 ft.
+The vertical leg shall not vary more than a 1/4" from vertical.

 Revise Subsection 412.12 (a), first paragraph as shown:

 (a) Hand Finishing.
 Hand finishing shall be minimized wherever possible.
 The Engineer shall be notified beforehand finishing work, and the proposed hand finished work shall be addressed in the Process Control Plan for concrete finishing.
 Unless otherwise specified, hand finishing methods will be permitted only under the following conditions.
-Hand finished concrete shall be struck off and screeded with a portable screed that is at least 2 feet longer than the maximum width of the slab to be struck off.
+Hand finished concrete shall be struck off and screeded with a portable gas or diesel fuel or electric powered screed that is at least 2 feet longer than the maximum width of the slab to be struck off.
 It shall be sufficiently rigid to retain its shape.
 Concrete shall be thoroughly consolidated by hand vibrators.
 Hand finishing shall not be allowed after concrete has been in-place for more than 30 minutes or when initial set has begun unless otherwise approved by the Engineer.
 Finishing tools made of aluminum shall not be used.